NikolayLiber/chatbro-plugin/src/server/platforms/wordpress/readme.tmpl.txt

 = Group chat is better than privates with operators = Most people just read chat and see admin's reactions to realize that the website is functional and adequate.
 You can chat with visitor in private if needed.

+= Open Source =
+ChatBro plugin is an open source project.
+You can get the [source code](https://github.com/NikolayLiber/chatbro-plugin) from GitHub.
+Pull requests are welcome.

 == ChangeLog ==
 <% _.forEach(cfg.wp.releases, function(release) {
 %>